tchiarani/tchiarani/README.md

 I'm Thomas, a passionate **front-end web developer**.

 - 🔭 I’m currently working on ReactJS
-- 🌱 I’m currently learning Web design
+- 🌱 I’m currently learning UI/UX Design
 - ⚡ Fun fact: I love to customize what can be customized

 ### Languages and Tools :